TylerKotkin/modern-art/README.md

 <div align="center"> ![](art4.png)

-## <div align="center"> Instructions
+## <div align="center"> Instructions <div align="center">

-* To properly run the program, make sure the contents of requirements.txt has been installed in the folder the program will be running from.
+-To properly run the program, make sure the contents of requirements.txt has been installed in the folder the program will be running from.
 * Enter 'pip install -r requirements.txt' to downloaded the the contents of requirements.txt.

-* To recreate the image shown (art4.png) enter 'python  create_art.py -S 5737946537158953401' into the terminal.
+-To recreate the image shown (art4.png) enter 'python  create_art.py -S 5737946537158953401' into the terminal.

-* To create a new image enter 'python  create_art.py' in the terminal.
+-To create a new image enter 'python  create_art.py' in the terminal.